DariusNetX/BagBrain-Dashboard/replit.md

-✓ Enhanced button states with disabled styling when inputs are invalid or transactions are processing ✓ Added automatic data refresh after successful transactions and retry functionality for failed requests ✓ Improved user feedback with clear status messages and processing indicators throughout vault operations
+✓ Enhanced button states with disabled styling when inputs are invalid or transactions are processing ✓ Added automatic data refresh after successful transactions and retry functionality for failed requests ✓ Improved user feedback with clear status messages and processing indicators throughout vault operations ✓ Updated all Twitter references to X throughout the application including buttons, links, and feed components ✓ Standardized share button styling on results page with consistent btn-lg classes and proper borders ✓ Updated X button styling with black theme and new X logo instead of Twitter bird icon ✓ Fixed inconsistent share button appearance across all social media platforms on IQ test results